Do you wonder how high the Median wage Switzerland-wide and what salary you can expect?

 With kind regards

-4. "By the way, readers have repeatedly asked what a typical, average wage is throughout Switzerland.
-Here we are talking about exactly that data, or the median wage is the more correct figure, by the way."
+"By the way, readers have repeatedly asked what a typical average salary is across Switzerland.
+This is exactly the data we are talking about here, and the median wage is the more correct figure."

 Exactly not!
 The median wage and the average wage are two different statistical values: in the case of the average, all wages are added together and divided by the number of wage earners; in the case of the median, the statistical distribution is balanced on both sides.